 Therefore, in September 2017 the Awasi Puma Foundation was born, and after just the first season we are seeing results beyond our wildest hopes.

-We are driven to provide safe areas for the puma.
-As well as renting this huge estancia from a sheep farmer, our guides and biologosts patrol the area to check for poachers.
+We are driven to provide safe areas for the puma and help restore Patagonia’s native ecosystem.
+As well as renting local estancias from a sheep farmer or collaborating with them to avoid farming in the area, our guides and biologists patrol the area to check for poachers.
 In just 8 months, we have managed to prevent 5 cases of hunters targetting puma.

 We started out with five different hidden cameras placed in different spots across the Awasi private reserve, increasing the number to 15 in March 2018 when we imported more from USA, along with binoculars.